Generalizing causal inferences from individuals in randomized trials to all trial-eligible individuals: Targets of inference

-We are interested in using data from the cohort of eligible individuals, including data from a randomized sub-cohort, to draw inferences about the target population of all eligible individuals (the super-population).
-For any pair of treatments $a, a' \in \mathcal{A}$, the parameter of interest is the average treatment effect in the target population of all eligible individuals, In general, the average treatment effect among all eligible individuals is not equal to the average treatment effect among randomized participants, that is, In our simplified setup, differences arise when effects are heterogeneous over baseline covariates that are not equidistributed among trial participants and non-participants \cite{dahabreh2017heterogeneity}.
+We are interested in using the data to draw causal inferences about all trial-eligible individuals.
+Key targets of inference are the potential outcome means $\E[Y^a]$, for each $ a \in \mathcal A,$ and the average treatment effects $\E [Y^a - Y^{a'}]$, for any pair of treatments $ a, a' \in \mathcal{A}.$ In general, $\E [Y^a - Y^{a'}] \neq \E[Y^a - Y^{a'} | S =1];$ in our setup, differences arise when effects are heterogeneous over baseline covariates that are not equidistributed among randomized and non-randomized individuals \citep{dahabreh2016}.